shuntaro-sf/apex-extended-schema-utils/README.md

 String objectLabel = objectInfo.getLabel();
 ```

-An Example of getting the fullName and label of all fields on Account object.
+An example of getting the fullName and label of all fields on Account object.

 ```apex
 ObjectInfo objectInfo = new ObjectInfo(Account.class);